jlmayorga/openshift-dc-to-deployment/README.md

 - Ensure you have backups of your DeploymentConfigs before running this playbook with `apply_changes=true`.
 - This playbook performs a basic conversion.
 You may need to manually adjust the generated Deployments for workloads with complex configurations.
 - Test thoroughly in a non-production environment before using in production.
-- The playbook now preserves existing labels and annotations by default.
-Review these settings to ensure they align with your migration strategy.
+- The playbook removes the 'deploymentconfig' label from the selector and template metadata to ensure compatibility with Deployments.

 ## Troubleshooting

 - If you encounter permission issues, ensure your kubeconfig is correctly set up with the necessary permissions.
 - For namespace-related errors, check that the specified projects exist and you have access to them.
 - If DeploymentConfigs are not being processed, verify they exist in the specified namespaces.
-- Check the `conversion_log.txt` file for detailed information about the migration process and any errors encountered.
+- Check the conversion log file for detailed information about any errors or issues encountered during the migration process.
-- Verify that the custom annotations and labels you've specified exist in the source DeploymentConfigs.
-- If you're having issues with preserved annotations or labels, try setting `preserve_existing_annotations` and `preserve_existing_labels` to `false` to see if that resolves the problem.
+- Ensure that the Jinja2 template (`deployment.j2`) is up to date and properly formatted.

 ## Contributing